My Top 2 MOST Engaged Nurture Sequence Emails (Broken Down and Explained)

 I'm asking them to interact and asking for some give-and-take in the relationship because it can't always be give, give, give, give, give.
 It shouldn't always be take, take, take, take, take.
 It needs to be this balance of give and take.
 That's what healthy relationships look like.

 So, by setting that standard up from the beginning in this nurture sequence where I'm saying, "This is how I operate", they're gonna be very clear and not encounter any surprises when they move into a one-to-one relationship with me.
 Whether that's through the coaching services or whether that's through design, they're going to have already seen that this is how I operate, because I show up as myself in the nurture sequence.
 I'm not going to be any different than what I am now.
 I show up as I am here.
 I show them what I'm about.
-So once they come to Business Basecamp, they're not seeing any different.
+So once they come to the community, they're not seeing any different.

 In fact, they're seeing consistency there and that allows them to trust my expertise, trust the authority that I have and also build that relational equity that's necessary for someone to take the plunge and buy into a higher end service.

 I hope that you guys find these two emails, and my break down of why I believe they're my highest engaged emails out of the whole nurture sequence.

 Take these tips and apply them to your own nurture sequence.
 Let me know your thoughts on these insights.